itprojects/InboxPager/README.md

 - Verify hostnames (if self-signed certificates aren't available).

-## WON'T FIX

-- Automatically, on a cloud server, Save/Restore internal database.
-If a backup of the local device is necessary, close the app and copy/paste the database from "/data/data/...".

-- Backend that runs in the background, as a constantly present service.

-- Contacts integration with the rest of the Android OS.

-- Forwarding messages (digests) from inside the app.

-- Full IMAP folders.
-The app is "lite".

-- Ordinary non-SSL/TLS.
-This includes (STARTTLS).

-- Printing messages on paper.
-You can save them to file and print them manually.

-- Automatic inclusion of the message being replied to in the new message.

 # Permissions

 InboxPager uses android permissions on the local device for the following reasons: